SOGMI/SOGMI.org/content/podcasts/6EzJOdgiIWoPy74hymzetQ.md

 hosts:
 - Cristina Sosso
 showTranscript: false
-description: "Now today we’re going to be talking about the acceleration of time as well as the importance of focussing on God’s way over our way… God has a plan for our life and has a plan for us moving forward, so we need focus and grab hold of that plan without letting any of our ways and understandings get in the way.
+description: "Now today we’re going to be talking about the acceleration of time as well as the importance of focusing on God’s way over our way… God has a plan for our life and has a plan for us moving forward, so we need focus and grab hold of that plan without letting any of our ways and understandings get in the way.
 Because when it comes to God’s way, there’s no other way that even compares to how amazing..."
 featuredImage: "//images.ctfassets.net/vfgh62eq5a4k/2Yhr4tmqMKqSkRWc3E0LUX/c5012924cb7f1166ddfea6915ed89fde/alex-perez-AIfbUyzhKz0-unsplash.jpg"
 photoCredit: "Photo by Alex Perez on Unsplash"
 people: